Graphical Construction of Spatial Gibbs Random Graphs: Proofs

 \section{Proofs}

-In this section we present the main ideas for the proofs of the main theorems of this paper.
-The results follow with the necessary modifications from the properties of the clan of ancestors as in \cite{ferrari2002perfect}.
+In this section we present the main ideas for the proofs of the theorems of this paper.
+The results follow with the necessary modifications from the properties of the clan of ancestors studied in \cite{ferrari2002perfect}.